awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-phone-number.md

 + **Resume contact flow after disconnect**: This works only if the external party disconnects, and the customer doesn't disconnect\. \(If the customer disconnects, the whole call disconnects\.\)
 + **Send DTMF**: This property is useful to bypass some of the DTMF of the external party\.
 For example, if you know you'll need to press 1, 1, 362 to reach the external party, you can enter that here\.
 + **Caller ID number**: You can choose a number from your instance to appear as the caller ID\.
 This is useful in cases where you want to use a number that's different from the one the contact flow is actually using to make the call\.
+**Important**
+If you are using Amazon Connect outside of the United States, we recommend choosing **Caller ID number** and then selecting an Amazon Connect number\.
+Otherwise, local regulations may cause telephony providers to block or redirect non\-Amazon Connect phone numbers\.
+This will result in service\-related events, such as poor audio quality, delay, latency, and displaying the incorrect caller ID\.
 + **Caller ID name**: You can set a caller ID name, but there's no guarantee it will appear correctly to the customer\.
 For more information, see [Why your caller ID might not appear correctly to customers](queues-callerid.md#why-callerid-name-might-not-appear-correctly)\.

 ## Configuration tips<a name="transfer-to-phone-number-tips"></a>